jgeorge37/OnTrack/Project 4 OnTrack/README.md

 ## Usage Guide
 In a browser, open the index.html file from the 'Project 4 OnTrack' directory.

+## Styling
+All JavaScript files in this project adhere to the rules in the style guide found [here](https://github.com/airbnb/javascript).
+All CSS files in this project adhere to the rules in the style guide found [here](https://github.com/airbnb/css).

 ## Authors
 - Jing George